mrkjdy/website/static/posts/pattern-matching/post.md

 ```

 But this is just a band-aid solution for our still-bleeding wound.
 Throwing or
-exiting with an error at runtime like this should be avoided.
-It can lead to
+exiting with an error at runtime like this should be avoided because it can lead
-system instability and can still be difficult to debug as the errors may only
+to system instability and can be difficult to debug as the errors may only occur
-occur under certain conditions.
-Fixing the problem later in the development
+under certain conditions.
+Also, fixing the problem later in the development
 cycle can be more expensive as it may require additional deployments and
 validation.
 Ideally, this kind of problem should be caught as early as possible,
 i. e. at compile time.